Lorentzian Cheeger-Gromov convergence and temporal functions: Introduction

 Then, as emphasized in $\S \ref{subsec:6_3}$, existence of Lorentzian limits is achieved by using the Riemannian criteria for Wick-rotated metrics (Corollary \ref{thm:compacidad_globalmente_hiperbolicos}).

 Finally, we show that the simple structure of a common orthogonal spliting for all the metrics can be used from a general viewpoint.
 Indeed, the splitting associated with a Cauchy temporal function $\tau$ permits to see all the $h$- steep anchored spacetimes with diffeomorphic Cauchy hypersurfaces as spacetimes on the same orthogonal product $\R\times \Sigma$, where $\tau$ is identifiable with the natural projection on $\R$ (Proposition \ref{lemma:difeomorfismo_RxSigma}).
-That is, the freedom to choose the diffeomorphisms is implicitly used to force the convergence of these functions.
-Then, the problem of convergence is reduced to the convergence of Lorentzian metrics with a trivially Wick-rotated metric on $\R\times \Sigma$, see \S \ref{subsec:diff_cauchy_hyp}.
-From a practical viewpoint, this serves to obtain sufficient conditions of convergence, as discussed around Example~\ref{example:de-Sitter}).
+Indeed, once $\tau$ is chosen, for each diffeomorphism $\tau^{-1}(0)\to \Sigma$ one obtains an isometry $M\to \R\times \Sigma$.
+From a practical viewpoint, this serves to obtain sufficient conditions of convergence, as discussed around Example~\ref{example:de-Sitter}.

 \begin{note}[Gromov-Hausdorff convergence] {\em As a final prospective observation, here we have restricted to Cheeger-Gromov convergence, however, we expect that the underlying ideas can be used for Gromov-Hausdorff one too.
 Indeed, parts of the present article might serve as a preliminary study for this, especially the study of steep functions.